sei-noconnor/k3s-production/README.md

 Terraform, Ansible and kubernetes code to install a production instance of Crucible

-This stack utilizes Rancher k3s distrobution with a rancher front end for web role based access to the cluster.
+This stack utilizes Rancher k3s distribution with a rancher front end for web role based access to the cluster.

-The kubernetes cluster utilizes the kubernetes ingress nginx controller, with a longhorn persistant storage backend and MetalLB for IP allocation.
+The kubernetes cluster utilizes the kubernetes ingress nginx controller, with a longhorn persistent storage backend and MetalLB for IP allocation.

 ## Requirements